juzerzarif/Shell-Project/README.md

 - `jobs` - Should print all of the currently running background processes in the
   format: "[JOBID] PID COMMAND" where JOBID is a unique positive integer quash assigns to the job to identify it, PID is the PID of the child process used for the job, and COMMAND is the command used to invoke the job.
+(Kyle)

 ```bash
 [QUASH]$ find -type f | grep '*.c' > out.txt &